Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # To do

-- a decent PCB
+- a decent PCB.
-- a decent schematic
+- a decent schematic.
-- some acknowledgments
+- some acknowledgments.
-- showcase of images taken with the device
+- showcase of images taken with the device.